Schematic view of a glass EQS SUV. An eight-stage safety concept protects the battery in the vehicle's floor.

 Smart systems.

 Over 40 driver assistance systems ensure that occupants of a Mercedes-Benz vehicle are safer and more comfortable than ever before.
-Many of our cutting-edge solutions are becoming industry standards.

 At Mercedes-Benz, we pursue a holistic safety concept.
 Our driver assistance systems help to prevent and safely manage critical driving situations in order to protect both vehicle occupants and other road users.
 If an accident cannot be prevented, our technology is designed to prepare for the accident, protect occupants in the best possible way and call for help in an emergency.